 #21: Subtle Waves on Medium to Short Hair

 Subtle waves on medium to short hair?
 Yes, please!
 This cut was kept at a decent length with long layers, followed by lots of texture for that beach vibe.
 As for curling short hair, use a 1-inch curling iron followed by finger combing the curls to create loose waves.

 Kathryn Di Gioia, owner of Di Gioia’s Beauty Studio in Hermosa Beach, CA, says “when it comes to hairstyles for wavy hair, less is more!
 Think effortless, easy, low maintenance.
 Women think more is better when in actuality it’s not.
 Desired products for these beachy-looking waves would be any dry texturizing spray, creams, textured paste, and salt sprays.”

 She adds, “for hair type, the straighter the hair and less curly the better!
-If you have a more textured style hair or more curl then, of course, you’ll have to put in the extra work as to smoothing out your hair and getting it perfect the way you’d want it.”
+If you have a more textured style hair or more curl then, of course, you’ll have to put in the extra work to smooth out your hair and get it the perfect way you’d want it.”

 #22: Beach Wave Hair Tutorial with a Curling Iron

 This light blonde textured bob haircut is very popular right now, especially the beach waves.
 With this bob haircut, you can wear it straight and sleek or super fun tousled with beach waves.

 Create your beach waves for short hair using a Chi 1-inch curling wand and Joico texturing spray.
 Go for a beach wave bob haircut if you have an oval face shape.
 Face shapes play a big part in choosing the right haircut to accentuate certain features.
 If you choose a haircut that doesn’t work well with your face shape it will accentuate features you may not want the eye to be drawn to.

 Hairstylist Chelsea Brevik of Jamie’s Hair Designs in Thousand Oaks, CA, says, “be aware of higher maintenance.
 If you’re a woman who doesn’t want monthly visits to the salon for color and haircuts stay away from this cut.”